Emergency First Aid Guide

 Recognised Certifications Industry-accepted CPR & First Aid certification on completion

-What Is CPR and Why Does Circulation Matter?
+What is Adult CPR and Why Circulation Matters?

-Cardiopulmonary resuscitation (CPR) is an emergency life-saving procedure performed when a person's heart has stopped beating or they have ceased to breathe.
-When the heart stops, oxygen-rich blood can no longer reach the brain and vital organs.
-Irreversible brain damage begins within just 4–6 minutes of cardiac arrest — making rapid CPR intervention one of the most critical actions a bystander can take.
+Cardiopulmonary resuscitation (CPR) is an emergency procedure used when an adult’s heart stops beating or they stop breathing normally due to sudden cardiac arrest, drowning, trauma, or severe medical illness.
+When the heart stops, oxygen‑rich blood no longer reaches the brain and vital organs, and irreversible brain damage can begin within 4–6 minutes.

 Three Physiological Principles Behind Effective CPR